Three of the world’s five oldest companies are hotels.

-Direct billing enables hotels to issue invoices so corporate customers can pay for accommodation just as they would for any other business expense – by invoice on terms.
+Direct billing enables your hotel to issue invoices.
+This means your corporate customers can pay for accommodation just as they would for any other business expense – by invoice on terms.

 A use case for direct billing for hotels

-In the case of contractors, the company may ask them to put hotel charges on a personal card.
-This can cause problems if the contractor either does not have a credit card or insufficient credit available.
+The construction company may ask contractors to put hotel charges on a personal card.
+This will cause problems if the contractor does not have a credit card or insufficient credit available.

-The employees and contractors will need to submit their card receipts for their stay.
-The company dedicates resources within its Finance team to validate and manually reconcile the paperwork.
+Employees and contractors will need to submit their card receipts for their stay.
+The company dedicates resources within its finance team to validate and manually reconcile the paperwork.

 How direct billing works in the hotel sector

 To attract corporate clients, such as the construction company, a hotel chain selects an outsourced supplier to implement a direct billing solution.

 This enables the hotel chain to offer its corporate clients a pay on terms solution that comes with a line of credit.

 The corporate clients’ eligibility for credit is instantly assessed by the supplier who underwrites the line of credit for successful applicants.

 This reduces the risk for the hotel chain, and from that point onwards, the invoices issued are paid by the supplier rather than guests.